regevbr/addon-node-red-dashboard/README.md

 # Home Assistant Node-RED Dashboard addon

-Gain access to the Node-RED dashboard from HA side menu.
+Gain access to the Node-RED dashboard from Home Assistant sidebar

 > No need to open Node-RED webview port